-From now, we focus on the photocurrent generation (i.e., the zero-th order harmonics).
+From now on, we focus on photocurrent generation (i.e., the zeroth-order harmonics).
 We discuss its dependence on laser frequency, polarization, and intensity.

 First, we examine the frequency dependence.
-Figures~\ref{fig:figure3} show a the photocurrent intensity generated by two-color laser as a function of the frequencies.
-Panel (a) [(b)] is the result of the weak [strong] laser, i.e., the result of the [non] perturbative regime.
+Figure~\ref{fig:figure3} shows the photocurrent intensity generated by two-color laser as a function of laser frequencies.
+Panel (a) [(b)] is the result of the weak [strong] laser, i.e., the [non] perturbative regime.
 In the weak-laser case, one finds two resonance conditions (1) $\Omega_2=2\Omega_1$ and (2) $2\Omega_2=3\Omega_1$, where the photocurrent is resonantly created.
 In contrast, for the strong laser, additional resonance peaks appear at (3) $2\Omega_2=5\Omega_1$, (4) $2\Omega_2=7\Omega_1$, (5) $\Omega_2=4\Omega_1$, and (6) $2\Omega_2=9\Omega_1$.

 These resonance conditions can be understood by counting the photon number in the laser-driven electron excitation.
 For the condition (1), photocurrent is generated through a third-order perturbative process, where two photons with frequency $\Omega_1$ are absorbed and one photon with frequency $\Omega_2$ is emitted (or its inverse process).
 Hereafter, a process where $n$ photons with frequency $\Omega_1$ are absorbed and $m$ photons with frequency $\Omega_2$ are emitted will be referred to as an $(n,m)$ process.
 The other resonance conditions (2)--(6) respectively correspond to the $(3,2)$ process (fifth-order perturbation), the $(5,2)$ process (seventh-order perturbation), the $(7,2)$ process (ninth-order perturbation), the $(4,1)$ process (fifth-order perturbation), and the $(9,2)$ process (eleventh-order perturbation).